Cairi-S/tom-poulson/README.md

 **Images** - All images chosen are dynamic images with the aim of providing an emotional response.

-**Video** - All video chosen are high quality to showcase the musicians, and the Groups they perform with’s, artistry.
-This creates a connection and a positive emotional response.

-~~**Pricing Tables** - Will be used to show clear guidelines to the different pricings of lessons and arrangements.**Calander** - Will be seperated into two sections to clearly lay out what has already happened and what is still to happen.
-Upcoming concerts will be linked to a ticketing website to encourage ticket sales.
-Past events will feature positive reviews to encourage users to book for future events.~~

 ### FUTURE FEATURES ###